Business and Marketing Analysis of Boots Company PLC

 The business canvas model has been designed considering the case of Boots Company Plc. the model shows the main segments that the company would focus on while developing the new fitness product X and targeting the UK’s wearable market.
 The chosen product development strategy adopted by Boots is encapsulated in a detailed business canvas model shown below.
 The Business Canvas Model follows the main digital marketing objective of Boots:

-- Key Activities: The digital marketing objective of Boots is to increase the brand visibility on online platform before the final launch of Product X (July 2018).
+- Key Activities: The digital marketing objective of Boots is to increase brand visibility on the online platform before the final launch of Product X (July 2018).
 It plans to bring a ‘sizzle’ into the marketing mix of Product X while initiating Boots+ running app.
 This app would be installed easily by mobile users to maintain a record of their fitness level.
-This app development is an effective idea to provide clients with a feature pertinent to the Boots brand and increase Product X’s visibility.
-The app would be developed by July 2018, and users can install after the product launch.
+This app development effectively provides clients with a feature pertinent to the Boots brand and increase Product X’s visibility.
+The app will be developed by July 2018, and users can install it after the product launch.

-- Customer Segments: Boots aims to sell 1000 products of fitness wearable to young people (20 to 40 years) by September 2018.
+- Customer Segments: Boots aims to sell 1000 fitness wearable products to young people (20 to 40 years) by September 2018.

-- Cost Structure: The digital marketing objective is to install the technical system to decrease overhead cost by June 2018.
-A technique like a website – to – back-office scheme assimilation will let online buyers personally update their profile information and connect with the Boot’s CRM software ((Armstrong, Kotler, Harker and Brennan, 2015).
+- Cost Structure: The digital marketing objective is to install the technical system to decrease overhead costs by June 2018.
+A technique like website-to-back-office scheme assimilation will let online buyers personally update their profile information and connect with Boot’s CRM software ((Armstrong, Kotler, Harker and Brennan, 2015).
 This would, therefore, decrease any off-site managerial expenses.

 - Customer Relations: The digital marketing objective of Boots is to develop long-lasting relations with clients and provide them with round-the-clock access via an online medium (Chaffey and Ellis-Chadwick, 2016).
-Digital channels and social networking sites are the best communication modes to interact directly with buyers and engage them in product development.
+Digital channels and social networking sites are the best communication modes to interact directly with buyers and product development.
 Before launch, a survey is planned to conduct an insight into the fitness wearable market and what clients want in a product that can support their mental and physical growth (Chaffey and Ellis-Chadwick, 2016).
-The survey would be conducted on Feb 2018.
+The survey will be conducted in Feb 2018.
 Data from the survey would help Boots to design and develop Product X accordingly.

-To sum up, the following report has proposed digital marketing strategy for the Boots Company PLC, in order, to support its activities in the launch of new Product X in fitness wearable market of the United Kingdom.
+To sum up, the following report has proposed a digital marketing strategy for the Boots Company PLC to support its activities in launching new Product X in the fitness wearable market of the United Kingdom.
 The company is overly dominated in the UK chemist market and seeks to develop new fitness products to extend market share in other areas.
-The overall purpose of a digital marketing strategy is to create brand visibility on an online forum and revive the company’s image and position it strongly in customers’ minds.
+The overall purpose of a digital marketing strategy is to create brand visibility on an online forum, revive its image, and position it firmly in customers’ minds.
 The digital marketing strategy aims to create brand awareness among the target people conscious about their health and fitness.